MSLNZ/Quantity-Value/README.rst

     >>> context = Context( ("Current","I"),("Voltage","V") )
     >>> Resistance = context.declare('Resistance','R','Voltage/Current')

-Units can be declared in terms of these quantities and then quantity-values can be created and manipulated
+Units can be declared in terms of these quantities

 .. code-block:: pycon